pawanit17/system-design-sonnets/README.md

 - This architecture can introuced Race conditions.
 Ex: Tweet from Lady Gaga may appear to one of her followers X before Y. And if Y also follows X and X replies or retweets Lady Gaga's tweet, then Y could potentially see X's reply to Lady Gaga's tweet first followed by the original tweet.
 - These are resolved by sorting the tweets based on tweet ids.
 - To handle the celebrities, there are different ways that Twitter is looking at like merging just before content is distributed.
+- If two people are talking, their mutual friends alone would receive notifications.

 ![image](https://user-images.githubusercontent.com/42272776/115773822-60597d00-a3ce-11eb-8d38-b69cf087587e.png)